CalinRadoni/esp32-rfm-gateway/README.md

 ## Versions

-Hardware revision 38 from 2019.05.06 is the one to be send to a PCB factory.
+Version 0.11 (hardware revision 38 from 2019.05.06) is the one to be sent to a PCB factory.

 ## About RFM modules